Multiple fatalities reported in crash of Greyhound bus heading to IE, LA

 THOREAU, N.M. --New Mexico authorities say multiple people have been killed in a commercial passenger bus crash along Interstate 40.

-The bus on Route 1333 was heading through New Mexico, with final scheduled stops in San Bernardino and downtown Los Angeles.
-There were 47 passengers on board, according to Greyhound.
+The Route 1333 bus was heading through New Mexico and Arizona, with final scheduled stops in San Bernardino and downtown Los Angeles.
+There were 49 passengers on board, according to Greyhound.

 New Mexico State Police did not say how many people died or how many were injured in Thursday's crash.

-They said passengers were transported to a hospital and a phone number was set up for family members seeking more information about people who were aboard the bus.
+They said passengers were transported to local hospitals and a phone number was set up for family members seeking more information about people who were aboard the bus.

 The wreckage included a Greyhound bus with front-end damage and a semi-truck that was on its side and with its cargo strewn across the highway and the median.

-Note: UPDATE: Greyhound initially said there were 47 passengers on board.
-This story has been updated to reflect the company now says there were 49.